purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 - **Solution 1**: Use model-as-a-service, each model will run in Docker containers.
 - **Solution 2**: Use Kubernetes to auto-scale the number of pods.

+> A Pod is the smallest and simplest unit in the Kubernetes object model.
+It represents a single instance of a running process in your cluster.
+Pods are the fundamental building blocks of Kubernetes applications, each encapsulating one or more containers (usually Docker containers), along with shared storage/network resources and a specification for how to run the containers.

 Let’s examine the flow of the system:

 ### System Flow